chongzhe/opendj/README.md

 Any pull requests or issues should be filed on the stash project.
 You will need a ForgeRock community account to create PRs or issues.

+To create a pull request, fork the project to your private stash account, clone it to your workstation, commit your changes and push them up to your stash account.
+You can create a pull request on stash.

 ## About

-The provided Makefile downloads nightly builds from ForgeRock's maven repo and will build and tag the docker images
+The provided Makefile and build scripts downloads nightly builds from ForgeRock's maven repo and will build and tag the docker images

 To build